How can I tell if my dog has Carpal Hyperextension?

 Your dog may also require additional diagnostic imaging such as CT or MRI which will be performed by our advanced diagnostic imaging team.
 Your dog will receive one-to-one nursing care throughout their imaging process by one of our nurses from the prep nursing team who are all highly trained and experienced in anaesthesia and sedation.
 Following clinical examination and diagnostic imaging the orthopaedic clinician will be able to advise on the most appropriate course of treatment for your dog, be it conservative (non-surgical) management or surgical management

 Physical examination can give us a good idea of the nature of the problem.
 We may perform special stressed radiographic tests to help us assess which ligamentous structures are damaged.
 In animals where broken bones are suspected but are not seen on the plain radiographs, we frequently recommend a CT scan.
 Occasionally, MRI can provide useful additional information.

 What are the usual treatment options?

-Severe high-grade sprain injuries and most forms of degenerative hyperextension are usually treated by fusion of the affected joint.
+Severe high-grade sprain injuries and most forms of degenerative hyperextension are usually treated by fusion of the carpal joint.
 This procedure is called pan-carpal arthrodesis.
+Pan-carpal arthrodesis involves the fusion of the forelimb (antebrachium) with the paw across the carpal joint using a combination of plates and screws.
 We have led the field in the development of new technologies of internal and external skeletal fixation in this arena.

 If a diagnosis of immune-mediated polyarthritis is made, the treatment is usually medical.
 Rarely, some dogs and cats require fusion of their carpal joints if they are affected by severe rheumatoid arthritis.